Sailing & Watersports in St Mawes

 Small boats and dinghies may be hired via Gawain Bysouth and Bob Warren (Roseland Paddle and Sail), both of whom are able to offer sailing lessons.

 The coastline around Falmouth Bay is perfect for exploring by kayak, little beaches and caves that can only be accessed from the sea, Maenporth and Swanpool beaches for the all important ice cream stop, and for experienced kayakers, the Helford is a great place to aim for.
 Kayak hire is available from the harbour from Sit-on Kayaks.

 St Mawes Mini Cruises and Water Taxi hire for trips around Falmouth bay and up river as far as Truro.
 Or, if you fancy a different type of water experience why not try “real fishing trips’ with Gareth Austin who fishes out of St Mawes or a day’s coastal safari with Orca Sea Safaris - an opportunity to spot dolphins, seals and, when the weather is warm and calm, the Falmouth Bay area is renowned for the majestic basking shark.

-Throughout the summer season, there are various regattas and sailing events to get involved with including St Mawes Regatta on 16th July 2016 and Portscatho and Percuil Regattas at the end of August (Portscatho - 27th August 2016 and Percuil - 28th August).
+Throughout the summer season, there are various regattas and sailing events to get involved with including St Mawes, Portscatho and Percuil Regattas as well as Falmouth Regatta week.
 In our experience many families like to plan their holiday around these fun events (serious for the sailors of course!) which can be enjoyed by the whole family, both on and off the water.